dskemp/courtdata/content/cases/ot2016/15-537/index.md

 - "Elizabeth B. Prelogar"
 roles:
 - "on behalf of the Petitioners"
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the United States"
+- "Assistant to the Solicitor General, on behalf of the United States"
 tags:
 topics:
 summary: "The issue-preclusion component of the Double Jeopardy Clause does not bar the Government from retrying defendants, like petitioners, after a jury has returned irreconcilably inconsistent verdicts of conviction and acquittal and the convictions are later vacated for legal error unrelated to the inconsistency."